COVID-19 and Tenancies

 If a landlord does collect the increase amount during the period that rent increases are not allowed, the tenant can deduct the additional amount from future rent payments.

-Rent or utilities that were due and payable by the tenant during the period of the State of Emergency (March 18 and ongoing) is called "affected rent."
+Rent or utilities that were due and payable by the tenant during the specified period of March 18 to August 17, 2020 is called "affected rent."

 A landlord may not issue a Notice to End Tenancy for Cause for the following reasons: